Questions & Answers

 Here is Apple's guide: Manage App Store purchases, subscriptions, settings, and restrictions on iPhone

-1. Open the App Store app on your iPhone.
+1. Open the App Store on your iPhone

 Moodistory has a great simple guide.

-If the restore fails on Mac, please try deleting Weathergraph and installing it again.
-Thanks!
+If restore fails on Mac, try deleting and reinstalling Weathergraph.

 Requested Features

-Not yet, but government alerts are on the roadmap.
+Not yet, but government weather alerts are on the roadmap.

-AQI is on the roadmap.
-I already have data sources for air quality, and plan to add them.
+Air quality is on the roadmap.
+I already have data sources lined up and plan to add this feature.